spec-first/connexion/README.rst

 Server Backend
 --------------
-By default Connexion uses the default Flask server but you can also use Tornado_ as the HTTP server, to do so set server to ``tornado``:
+Connexion uses the default Flask server.
+For asynchronous applications, you can also use Tornado_ as the HTTP server.
+To do this, set your server to ``tornado``:
 .. code-block:: python

     import connexion